dala318/nordpool_planner/README.md

     step: 1
  ```

-`accept_cost` specifies a price level in the currency of your `nordpool_entity`, that if an average over a duration is below this value, is accepted and used.
+`accept_cost` specifies a price level in the currency of your `nordpool_entity`, that if an "average over a duration" is below this value, it is accepted and used.
 Even if not the lowest in the range specified.

-`accept_rate` specifies a price rate, that if an average over a `duration` nordpool_average (`nordpool_entity.attributes.average`) is below this rate, is accepted and used.
+`accept_rate` specifies a price rate, that if an "average over a duration" divided by nordpool average (`nordpool_entity.attributes.average`) is below this rate, it is accepted and used.
 Even if not the lowest in the range specified.
-E.g. if set to 1 an 'average over duration' <= 'nordpool average' is accepted.
-If 0.5 it has to be half the price of nordpool average.
+E.g. if set to 1 an "average over a duration" <= "nordpool average" is accepted.
+If 0.5 it has to be half the price of "nordpool average".
 The idea is to not be as sensitive to offsets I price levels but just a generic rule to accept low section, not just the lowest.

-The planner types has some additional confuration variables
+The planner types has some additional configuration variables

 ### Moving